 If you believe you have been exposed to rabies, wash any wounds immediately with soap and water and seek medical attention.
 Left untreated, rabies attacks the nervous system and causes disease in the brain and death.

 Keep your rabies vaccinations up-to-date for all cats, dogs, and ferrets.
 Contact your veterinarian regarding the rabies vaccine.
-In addition, many local municipalities offer free rabies clinics to their residents.
+In addition, many local municipalities offer free rabies clinics to their residents; call your local municipality for information for information regarding these clinics.